 Play PUBG on low-end PCs

-Despite being released more than a year ago, the PC version of PUBG is still plagued by optimization issues.
+Despite being released years ago, the PC version of PUBG is still plagued by optimization issues.
 This prevents players with older computers from playing the game.

 Tencent Gaming Buddy is much more accessible, meaning that you can play PUBG on low-end PCs.
 The minimum requirements to run the game are much lower than the original PUBG.
 This makes sense, given that PUBG Mobile also runs on budget phones.
 However, with the emulator, you won’t have to worry about third-degree burns on your palms.